evan-brass/sqlite.js/README.md

 * Coroutines / "multithreading" via Asyncify stack switching.
 	* Enables cancelling a query: `Conn.prototype.interrupt()`
 	* Run multiple queries  without needing SharedArrayBuffer or Worker
+	* This library compiles SQLite with multithreading support
 * An API with minimal construction / destruction.
 Prefers 'borrowing' APIs that automatically aquire and release resources.
 	* `ConnPool.prototype.borrow()`
+	* Once webbrowsers get disaposable/asyncdisposable, then I might rework the APIs to better reflect the underlying SQLite objects.
 * Tagged template literals
 * Everything is optional: only include what you need.
 	* Custom VFSs are optional (if you just want in-memory)